 Buoux - The rock climbing at Buoux has produced many cult lines and is on a mixture of limestone and sandstone rock, offering technical climbing, short roofs, and steep overhangs, all with lots and lots of pockets.

 Ceuse - Is often described as the best sport climbing crag in France.
 Well Ceuse is certainly blessed with beautifully pocketed limestone rock, outstanding lines and a magical location.
 The majority of the routes are single pitch and the rock climbing various enormously from overhanging jug feasts to steep technical walls.

 Chamonix - As well as the traditional mountaineering routes around Mont Blanc, there are many pure rock climbing routes particularly lower down in the valley, on fantastic Granite rock.

 Corsica - Corsica offers an abundance of beautiful bolted rock to climb, from coarse weathered granite rock, to sandstone or limestone rock.
 There is climbing all over the island, from single pitch routes to multi-pitch routes up to 300m long, plus many bouldering areas.

 Dijon and Beaune - The area of Bourgogne (known as Burgundy to the English) is well known for its fine wine.
 Here you will also find a series of good quality limestone crags that offer mainly single pitch sport routes.
 There are over 50 separate crags in this area, including 19 major ones offering many 1000's of sports routes across all grades.

 Fontainebleau - The forests of Fontainebleau offer the best bouldering area in Europe, on superb sandstone rock!
 The unique circuits that have been developed here are colour coded that lead you from boulder problem to boulder problem.
 This area is huge with many classic sites such as Trois Pignons, Bas Cuvier and L' Elephant to name but a few.

-Durance Valley, Haute Alps - Situated in the Southern Alps, near Gap, this area enjoys better weather than Chamonix and is definitely a lot less commercialised.
-The Hautes Alps offers an amazing choice of rock climbing with everything from classic alpine ascents of all grades to modern bolted routes with both single & multi pitch crags, plus an extensive bouldering area as well.
+Ecrins and the Durance Valley, Haute Alps - Situated in the Southern Alps, near Gap, this area enjoys better weather than Chamonix and is definitely a lot less commercialised.
+The Hautes Alps offers an amazing choice of rock climbing with everything from classic alpine ascents of all grades to modern bolted routes with both single and multi pitch crags, plus an extensive bouldering area as well.